-- a) Eligibility to vote.
-Corporation Members shall be the only persons entitled to vote at any meeting of Members. - b) Manner of casting votes.
-Voting may be by voice or ballot (in person or through technology), provided that any election of directors must be by ballot if demanded by any Member before the voting begins. - c) Place of voting.
+- c) Eligibility to Vote.
+Corporation Members shall be the only persons entitled to vote at any meeting of Members. - d) Manner of Casting Votes.
+Voting may be by voice or ballot (in person or through technology), provided that any election of directors must be by ballot if demanded by any Member before the voting begins. - e) Place of Voting.
 Members must be present (in person or by approved remote participation) at the meeting to vote.
-Members confirmed as participating remotely through technology are considered present. - d) Percentage of votes required to act.
+Members confirmed as participating remotely through technology are considered present. - f) Percentage of Votes Required to Act.
 If a quorum is present, the affirmative vote of two-thirds of the Members present at the meeting entitled to vote (other than the election of Directors who are elected pursuant to the Third Legacy Procedure) shall be the act of the Members, unless the vote of a greater number or voting by classes is required by California Nonprofit Corporation Law or by the Articles of Incorporation.
 Members confirmed as participating remotely through technology are considered present.